-So, I don’t need to worry about ADA compliant website?
+So, I don’t need to worry about an ADA compliant website?

 The Americans with Disabilities Act doesn’t specifically outline everything you need to do to be compliant.
 All we have is a general statement saying websites need to be accessible to people with a disability.

 So, does this mean you are off the hook for making your website accessible to the disabled?
 The answer is a definite – NO!

 The decisions as to what a website owner should be doing to make their website be ADA compliant has essentially been left up to the courts.
 There have been many website accessibility lawsuits filed in federal and state courts.

 Progressively, website owners and developers are being brought into court due to non-compliance, with few courts willing to grant early motions to dismiss.
 Inconsistent court decisions and differing standards for determining Web accessibility, have made it a legal nightmare for both the plaintiffs and the defendants in ADA compliance lawsuits.

 - A Missouri federal judge orders a theatre to provide, upon request, captioning services for the deaf for all theatrical performances.

 - A California state court held that a restaurant violated California’s Unruh Act by having a website that couldn’t be used by a blind person with a screen reader, and ordered the restaurant to comply with WCAG Level 2.0 AA and pay $4,000 statutory damages.

 - A grocer Winn-Dixie was charged with violating Title III of the ADA by having a website that was not usable by a blind plaintiff to download coupons, order prescriptions, and find store locations.

 It is crucial to go over the ADA Compliance very carefully to avoid lengthy and expensive legal battles.
 To evaluate your website for accessibility, use this free tool. http://wave.webaim.org/.